 All sampling building systems, including holding tanks, valves, and conduits (see specific list in the SMF Operation & Maintenance Manual).

-Juvenile Fish Facilities – Juvenile Fish Passage Season (April 1* – November 30).
+Juvenile Fish Facilities – Juvenile Fish Passage Season (April 1 – November 30).

-*In 2019, the JBS and SMF will begin operations on March 1, as described below.

-In 2019, STSs will be installed by March 1 in at least the first four operational units in the priority order (Table JDA-6).
-Additional units may be screened prior to April 1 if maintenance schedules allow.
 STSs will be in place prior to the beginning of the juvenile fish passage season and will remain in operation through December 15 for adult fallbacks, even though the juvenile passage season officially ends November 30.

 Units without a full complement of rotating STSs will not operate except to be in compliance with other coordinated fish measures.